 This is the Pacific Coast Highway, where the road dips and climbs in a thrilling series of switchbacks along the coast.
-There are plenty of safe stopping points to take in the views of sheer cliffs and blue lagoons, with the most popular spots using a queueing system.
+There are plenty of safe stopping points to take in the views of sheer cliffs and blue lagoons, with the most popular spots using a queuing system.
 No one is rushing here; you don’t take this route if you’re simply trying to get from A to B quickly.

 Make a pit stop at Hearst Castle, the foundations of which were started in 1919 by publishing mogul, and inspiration for Citizen Kane, William Hearst.
 Hearst filled his castle with an impressive art collection worth millions of dollars, which can still be seen today, so do allow at least a couple of hours for a visit.